-During a recent workshop clean-up, Swedish YouTuber my mechanics discovered a short stretch of railroad track covered in dust and under a lot of trash.
-He didn’t realize that it was there and opted to turn it into an anvil.
+In this first example, Swedish YouTuber my mechanics discovered a short stretch of railroad track during a recent workshop clean-up — covered in dust and under a lot of trash, and serving no purpose.
+He didn’t realize that it was there — and he decides to turn it into an anvil.

 After some online research, he had an idea of how it should look and started to cut it into the basic shape with the angle grinder.

 He milled the surfaces flat after a rough shaping with the angle grinder and drilled a hole in it.
 If you don’t have access to a milling machine, you could also grind the surfaces clean with an angle grinder.

 Having the top surfaces finished, he was able to start shaping the anvil horn.
 The biggest pieces were cut off first with an angle grinder and then I started to shape the horn.
 Rough shaping at first with the angle grinder, then smoothing out with a file and then sandpaper.